Transparency and localization: How social impact organizations can keep Canada on track to implement the SDGs

 Why It Matters

 No legal accountability measures exist within the 2030 Agenda for Sustainable Development to ensure Canada follows through on implementing the SDGs.
-Civil societyโ€™s priorities around human development, gender equality, and climate action could guard against shifting government priorities.
+Civil society’s priorities around human development, gender equality, and climate action could guard against shifting government priorities.

-var TRINITY_TTS_WP_CONFIG = {"cleanText":"Transparency and localization: How social impact organizations can keep Canada on track to implement the SDGs.
-At the UN Sustainable Development Goal (SDG) summit in September of 2019, world leaders in attendance came to a sobering realization \u2014 they were falling very far short of accomplishing some of these goals.\u00a0 The 2020 SDG report by UN Secretary-General Ant\u00f3nio Gutteres points to some progress in 2019, just four years after all 193 UN member-states adopted the SDGs.
+The 2020 SDG report by UN Secretary-General António Gutteres points to some progress in 2019, just four years after all 193 UN member-states adopted the SDGs.
 Global poverty and child mortality rates were dropping.
-More of the world\u2019s population now has access to electricity.
-Countries were developing sustainable development policies and signing environmental protection agreements.\u00a0 \u201cIn other areas, however, prog
+More of the world’s population now has access to electricity.
+Countries were developing sustainable development policies and signing environmental protection agreements.

 Join a community of 2000+ impact-oriented professionals like you.
 Get full access to this story and all Future of Good content, including tickets to our digital events and networking, with a membership.